mynktwri/RV-roguelite/MVP_plan.md

 The RV is the central gameplay system.
 It is home base, transport, and the single most important asset the party owns.

-### MVP RV Systems (Placeholder — To Be Defined)
+### MVP RV Systems

-The following need to be designed in detail post-MVP scoping.
 For MVP, the RV needs at minimum:

 - A drivable vehicle with basic physics (acceleration, steering, braking)
 - A health/damage system (anything can damage the RV, including players)